-Given two numbers, find maximum number without using conditional statement or ternary operator.
+Given two numbers, calculate maximum number without using conditional statement or ternary operator.

 We can use